manishvenu/Global-Lake-Hydrology-Explorer/README.md

 To use Global Lake Hydrology Explorer, please:

-1. Clone the Repo
+1. Clone the Repo on a LINUX computer (Windows/Mac is fine, just need to workshop the packages a little.)
 2. You will need to setup the environment.
-The suggested install is with conda, and requirements/env-GLHE.yml as the conda environment file.
+The suggested install is with conda, and requirements/env-GLHE.yml or requirements/env-GLHE-basic.yml which should give some flexibility as the conda environment file.
 You can also use the requirements.txt files, which may or may not be out of date.
 3. Once you set up the conda
 environment it should just run.
 FYI, right now, runoff is only setup for CONUS lakes recognized in the NHDv2Plus.